Fourfingerz/Highlighter/README.markdown

 ## Overview

 Highlight a user defined list of words on web pages.
+Supports groups so you can have related keywords appear in the same colour, plus much more!

 ##Download
 [https://chrome.google.com/webstore/detail/highlighter/oibnefncafkleabfjlfheddocehlinga](https://chrome.google.com/webstore/detail/highlighter/oibnefncafkleabfjlfheddocehlinga)